-- 1. Close the shut off valve to the pole.
-Open bypass valve to fully open position and flush out the system for 3-5 minutes. - 2.
-Turn supply water off. - Disconnect water line and tip system on end if draining is desired.
+- 1. If using a pump, shut off the pump before turning off supply water. - 2.
+Close the shut off valve to the pole.
+Open bypass valve to fully open position and flush out the system for 3-5 minutes. - 3.
+Turn supply water off. - Disconnect water line.
+Make system water tight by connecting bypass hose to inlet and closing the shut-off valve.